marado/yarn.social/index.md

 ## 👉 Getting Started

-Yarn.social is completely decentralized.
+Yarn.social is completely decentralized and operates on a "pull"-based model unlike ActivityPub based platforms like Mastodon.
 In order to get onboard and start following your friends, family or colleagues, you need a feed and a client.

 You can either [Join an existing Pod](#join-an-existing-pod) that runs Yarn.social's multi-user decentralised and distributed software called `yarnd`,